APNewsBreak: Sunday night games an hour earlier in 2019

 LAS VEGAS (AP) — Baseball players may get a little more sleep when traveling after Sunday night games next year.

-ESPN plans to announce it will move up the starting time of the nationally televised game by one hour, with the first pitch planned for shortly after 7 p.m.
-EDT.
+ESPN announced Monday it is moving up the starting time of the nationally televised game by one hour, with the first pitch planned for shortly after 7 p.m.
+Eastern.

-The network intends to make the announcement on Monday at the winter meetings, a person familiar with the decision told The Associated Press.
-The person spoke on condition of anonymity Sunday because the announcement had not yet been made.

-Among other Sunday night games next year will be a World Series rematch between the Los Angeles Dodgers and Boston at Fenway Park on July 14, three games between the Red Sox and New York Yankees (June 2 and Aug.
-4 in the Bronx, July 28 in Boston) and the Little League Classic with Pittsburgh and the Chicago Cubs playing Aug.
+Among other Sunday night games next year will be a World Series rematch between the Los Angeles Dodgers and Boston at Fenway Park on July 14, four games between the Red Sox and New York Yankees (June 2 and Aug.
+4 in the Bronx, July 28 and Sept.
+8 in Boston) and the Little League Classic with Pittsburgh and the Chicago Cubs playing Aug.
 18 in Williamsport, Pennsylvania.
+The Sept.
+8 game will start at 8 p.m. — both teams play again at Fenway Park the following day.

 ESPN started the “Sunday Night Baseball” telecast in 1990, and it developed in a showcase time slot.
 It nearly always is the only game scheduled for that time.